 While I needed to be present each day, this was an inexpensive way to provide my kids with an outlet and structure to their summers.
 Plus, I got to hang out with other moms at the lake and work on my tan.

 Another creative option is Grandparent Camp.
 Maybe your parents or in-laws would be willing to take your kids and their other cousins for a week and do fun things with them, giving you a break or allowing you a free week.
+Junior ThreeYear is currently working on his grandparents to stay at their house a week by himself (without his brother) so he can have some quality grandparent time this summer.
+For middle school aged kids like mine, this might be another great way to give them special time with their grandparents, as well as space away from younger siblings.

 Mrs. Frugalwoods recently published a great list of creative ways to save money on summer entertainment.
 Make sure to check it out for more ideas!